PRP Hair Treatment & Hair Loss

 How much is PRP hair treatment?

-The cost of PRP hair treatment ultimately varies depending on a number of factors, including the individual needs and goals of the patient, the experience of the treating physician, and the geographic location of the dermatology office.
-The number of PRP treatment sessions that are necessary for your hair loss treatment plan will affect the total cost of your treatment.
-Typically, patients undergo an initial series of four treatment sessions that are each scheduled one month apart.
+The cost of PRP treatment ultimately varies depending on several factors, including the individual needs and goals of the patient, the treating physician’s experience, and the dermatology office’s geographic location.
+The number of PRP treatment sessions necessary for your hair loss treatment plan will affect the total cost of your treatment.
+Typically, patients undergo an initial series of four PRP treatment sessions that are each scheduled one month apart.
 When you meet with Dr. Green for your initial consultation, she can help you develop a hair restoration treatment plan that balances your needs and budget.

 Is PRP for hair loss covered by insurance?

 No. PRP hair restoration is considered a cosmetic procedure, and PRP for hair loss is not typically covered by health insurance.
-For more information, it’s best to contact your insurance company directly to ascertain coverage.
+If you would like more information, please contact your insurance company directly to determine the best coverage.

 What to expect after PRP hair treatment?

 There is minimal downtime following the PRP treatment, and patients can quickly return to their regularly scheduled activities.
-There are certain activities that Dr. Green recommends avoiding in the day or days following the treatment in order to ensure that the healing process goes as planned.
-First, Dr. Green advises the patients to avoid washing their hair on the day of the treatment, though you can use shampoo on your hair the following day as normal.
-Second, Dr. Green recommends that patients do not exercise on the day following the treatment, though they can resume regular exercise the next day.
+There are specific activities that Dr. Green recommends avoiding in the day or days following the treatment to ensure that the healing process goes as planned.
+First, Dr. Green advises the patients to avoid washing their hair on the day of the treatment, though you can use shampoo on your hair the following day as usual.
+Second, Dr. Green recommends that patients not exercise the day following the treatment, though they can resume regular exercise the next day.
 Finally, patients should be advised to avoid alcohol and smoking for at least two days after the procedure.
+When you have PRP injections with Dr. Green at her private dermatology office in NYC’s Upper East Side neighborhood, she will provide the pertinent aftercare information required to achieve the best hair restoration results.

 How long does it take to see results from PRP hair loss treatment?

-Many patients come into their initial consultation with Dr. Green wondering how fast PRP works for hair loss.
-Of course, any results will vary depending on the nature of hair loss and the desired results of each patient.
-However, the majority of patients see initial improved hair thickness and hair growth several weeks after treatment.
+Many patients come into their initial consultation with Dr. Green wondering how fast PRP treatment works for hair loss.
+Of course, any results will vary depending on the nature of hair loss and each patient’s desired results.
+However, most patients see initial improved hair thickness and growth several weeks after treatment.
 Optimal results from PRP injections are apparent, on average, about 5-6 months after treatment.

 PRP hair treatment provides patients with long-lasting results, although it may not be a permanent solution to all types of hair loss.
-Most patients choose to engage in maintenance treatment sessions of their PRP injections following their initial series in order to ensure the best results.
+Most patients engage in maintenance treatment sessions of their PRP injections following their initial series to ensure the best results.
 More info about how long PRP treatments can last is available here.

 Is PRP hair treatment a permanent solution?

 PRP treatment can be repeated as necessary, depending on the patient’s response to treatment.
-Dr. Green may recommend that patients return every 3-4 months for another series of injections or even once a year.
-The permanence of the treatment also depends on the condition that is being treated.
-For example, if a patient is suffering from telogen effluvium, PRP treatment can help in the hair regrowth process, which occurs over 3-6 months.
+Dr. Green may recommend that patients return every 3-4 months for another series of injections or even one maintenance treatment a year.
+The permanence of the treatment also depends on the condition being treated.
+For example, if a patient suffers from telogen effluvium, PRP treatment can help the hair regrowth process over 3-6 months.
 After that, most patients will not need any further treatment if the condition has subsided.

 PRP has been used to restore skin and tissue in patients for several years.
 However, the hair restoration procedure is relatively new.
-Within the published studies that have reported improvement in hair growth, recovery from all systems is easily tolerated.
+The published studies that have reported improvement in hair growth show that recovery from all systems is easily tolerated.
 Common side effects include mild soreness and discomfort at the injection sites.
-Additionally, patients who are currently on any kind of blood thinner cannot undergo PRP treatment.
+Additionally, patients on any kind of blood thinner cannot undergo PRP treatment.

 There is essentially no downtime required post-treatment, but Dr. Green recommends patients avoid exercise the day of, and any alcohol consumption or smoking should be avoided for at least three days.
 It’s also best to wait a full day before washing your hair post-treatment.
-In order to ensure the best possible outcome from PRP treatment, all previous medical history should be discussed with Dr. Green before starting the treatment, as well as a full assessment of the nature of the hair loss.
-When you have PRP injections with Dr. Green, you will be provided with a list of aftercare advisements to ensure that you achieve optimal results.
+Before starting the treatment, all previous medical history should be discussed with Dr. Green, and a full assessment of the nature of the hair loss should occur to ensure the best possible outcome from PRP treatment.
+When you have PRP injections with Dr. Green, you will receive a list of aftercare advisements to ensure optimal results.

-PRP hair treatment involves the injection of Platelet-rich plasma into the scalp where the hair loss is occurring.
-Although an expert like Dr. Green quickly performs PRP injections, the scalp can be a sensitive area.
-Prior to the injections, Dr. Green can apply a topical numbing cream to minimize any potential discomfort during the treatment itself.
+PRP hair treatment involves injecting platelet-rich plasma into the scalp, where hair loss occurs.
+Although an expert like Dr. Green quickly performs PRP injections, the scalp can be sensitive.
+Before the injections, Dr. Green can apply a topical numbing cream to minimize any potential discomfort during the treatment.
 Following the procedure, patients may experience soreness, redness, or bruising at the injection site.
-Still, these side effects are generally common and mild and will go away on their own shortly following the treatment.
+Still, these side effects are generally common and mild and will go away shortly after the treatment.

 Can PRP make hair loss worse?